ChrisBeeley/notebook/content/docs/goldacre_review/privacy.md

 "There are other forms of risk mitigation including: removal of ‘sensitive codes’ (which obstructs research on key areas of medicine); data minimisation (which has uses but is under-researched); sub-sampling (which has limits when aiming to detect subtle statistical signals); data perturbation (which has a role but requires a substantial research programme, and is complex to implement); and emergent methods such as ‘homomorphic encryption’ (which has seen no substantial working health implementation to date).
 Overall they show that this an important area of work which has been relatively neglected.
 Wider access to NHS patient records requires that the system as a whole takes the challenge of practical approaches to secure analytics, developing and evaluating robust methods for protecting patients privacy at scale.

 There is a clear role for UKRI/NIHR in providing open, competitive resource for applied methods research into privacy preservation, to earn public trust, in collaboration across the NHS, epidemiology and security engineering communities"

+[note that there is a substantial amount of discussion in the paper about different privacy protecting methods as well as reidentification risks, these have been omitted in the interests of brevity, but if you're interested they are very much worth reading]

 ## Conflict between the views of the public and researchers